Guaiol

 Guaiol or champacol is an organic compound, a sesquiterpenoid alcohol found in several plants, especially in the oil of guaiacum and cypress pine.
-It is a crystalline solid that melts at 92 °C. Guaiol is one of many terpenes found in Cannabis and it has been associated with anxiolytic activity.
+It is a crystalline solid that melts at 92 °C. Guaiol is one of many terpenes found in Cannabis and it has been associated with decreasing anxiolytic activity.

 Reactions

 Guaiol yields a deep purple color when treated with electrophilic bromine reagents.
+Upon heating with sulfur, guaiazulene can yield.